joaomelo/attache/README.md

 The project uses [Jest](https://jestjs.io/) for testing.
 By executing `npm start`, you turn on tests in watch mode and can begin coding.
 It is easy to focus on a particular module applying file patterns through Jest CLI options.

 But be aware these tests don't massage the final serverless functions.
 These functions are tiny and take care only of putting together dependencies.
-Nevertheless, If you want to run them locally, type the commands below in different terminal windows.
+Nevertheless, If you want to run them locally, type the command `npm run shell`.

-- `npm run dev:emulators`
-- `npm run dev:build`
-- `npm run dev:shell`

 The [shell interface](https://firebase.google.com/docs/functions/local-shell) enables local interactive invoke of Firebase functions from the command line.